 The property advertised having internet but I really didn’t expect it to work given it being an island with limited infrastructure.
 I got a signal in my room but was unable to connect.
 I was using my mobile internet plan to check emails in case of work emergencies, so I wasn’t bothered about not having internet.
 I actually enjoyed the stay more because I was there on a weekend and I treated it as such.

 There was a hammock hanging out the front which I used, and at night I loved listening to the sound of geckos and crickets and who knows what other critters.

-Overall I really enjoyed my stayed here.
+Overall I enjoyed my stayed here.
 I have stayed in Southeast Asia beach bungalows before and sometimes there are so many little faults that they make staying in them a hassle.
 Perhaps I was in the right mindset as well to enjoy this bungalow stay, but just simple things like a nice mattress instead of a crappy piece of foam made a difference in the comfort.